Chicken Manure: Turning Waste Into Quality Fertilizer

 While ammonium is good, the reality is that it poses two problems.
 Exposure to the air allows much of the ammonia to escape via evaporation.
-This also leaves a pungent, chicken-poop scent lingering in the air which most people don’t like, especially on a hot day.
+This also leaves a pungent, chicken manure scent lingering in the air which most people don’t like, especially on a hot day.

-The other problem is that it may be too strong for immediate use on plants.
+The other problem is that chicken manure may be too strong for immediate use on plants.
 Converting the chicken manure to a composted variation reduces its potency.
 Still, it also prevents the chicken poop from causing fertilizer burn to your plants.

 For every 100 lbs of mealworms or feed that they eat, a chicken excretes 45 lbs of poop.
 That’s a lot of waste!

-But thankfully, we have a way to turn that excretion into garden gold.
-Hot composting works wonders.
+But thankfully, we have a way to turn that excretion into vegetable garden gold.
+Hot composting chicken manure works wonders.
 It will render the mixture of straw or wood shavings, poop, and leftover feed safe for garden use.

-This solves another issue which comes along with chicken waste: bacteria.
+This solves another issue that comes along with chicken manure: bacteria.
 Much like eggs and the chicken meat itself, chicken waste is a potential home for salmonella.
 The E.coli virus may also survive in chicken poop.

-Hot composting kills off most harmful bacteria, making it so you can use chicken manure safely.
+Hot composting chicken manure kills off most harmful bacteria, making it so you can use chicken manure safely.
 It removes most of the chickenish stink, turning it into a sweet soil-like scent.
 Seeds from the chicken feed will be sterilized and won’t sprout.
 Any straw or shavings will break down and form fresh, quality compost.

-To hot-compost, you should pile your manure and coop sweepings in a large, tall pile.
+To hot-compost, you should pile your chicken manure and chicken coop sweepings in a large, tall compost pile.
 You can use a compost bin or compost spinner if you’d prefer.
-You’ll need a minimum of two parts “brown” waste to each part of “green” waste for the pile to heat on its own.
+You’ll need a minimum of two parts “brown” waste to each part of “green” waste for the compost pile to heat on its own.
 Higher amounts of brown waste will speed the heating process.

 Once the center of the pile has remained at the 130-160 range for two days, turn it.
-The goal is to put all the material on the outside of the pile into the center of the pile to re-start the heating.
+The goal is to put all the organic matter on the outside of the pile into the center of the pile to restart the heating.

-A popular “quick-heat” method uses 30 parts brown waste to each part of manure, turned every two days.
+A popular “quick-heat” method uses 30 parts brown waste to each part of chicken manure, turned every two days.
 Keep it slightly damp, but not soggy.
 This should produce composted manure in about three weeks in good weather.
 Then you can use chicken manure safely in your vegetable garden.

 Benefits of Chicken Manure Fertilizer

-Chicken manure has all the right nutrients to keep your garden high-yielding – and healthy too!
+Aged chicken manure has all the right nutrients to keep your vegetable garden high-yielding – and healthy too!

 The phosphorous in chicken poop becomes available much slower than its nitrogen content.
 This makes it a reasonably slow-releasing nutrient.

 Potassium is also present in chicken manure.
 It’s readily available in most cases, but not as long-lasting as the phosphorous.
 If it’s not incorporated into other stuff through the process of composting composting chicken manure, it may leach out and be lost.

 The rate of release of the micronutrients in chicken waste hasn’t been studied.
 They all become available through the decomposition process.
 Calcium, copper, and iron are necessary to plant health and can aid in disease prevention.
 They are all beneficial for your plants.

-Chicken fertilizer can improve your soil structure.
-In the short-term, it’ll increase the organic matter content in the soil.
-For the long-term, it helps to loosen clay soils and provides more aeration.
+Chicken manure fertilizer can improve your soil structure.
+In the short term, it’ll increase the organic matter content in the soil.
+In the long term, it helps to loosen clay soils and provides more aeration.

 All good things come with a price, and in that case, it’s a handful of drawbacks.
 They’re not insurmountable, but they do pose problems.

-Poultry litter, and in fact the manure itself, varies in its composition.
-The type of poultry, number of birds, nutrition of the feed, bedding, and other factors all play a role.
-This means your fertilizer itself will vary from batch to batch.
+Poultry litter, and in fact the aged chicken manure itself, varies in its composition.
+The type of poultry, number of birds, nutrition of the feed, bedding from the chicken coop, and other factors all play a role.
+This means your chicken manure fertilizer itself will vary from batch to batch.

 Chicken manure from a commercial farm may be more easily tracked in terms of average NPK.
 But that doesn’t mean it’s as nutrient-dense as the manure from pet chickens might be.
 Most pet chickens or home layers get higher-nutrition foods than commercial farms provide.